And greetings to you, thrill seekers, music lovers all across the fruited plain Rushland Boss sizzling here at the EIB Southern Command.

 Feds watching anti-immigrant extremists.

-Well, you people out there in the feds have better keep a sharp eye because I have a feeling these groups are about to quadruple in number in the uh next week or so.
+Well, you people out there in the feds have better keep a sharp eye because I have a feeling these groups are about to quadruple in number in the next week or so.

 Wynne, also accused of attempting to sabotage the same company by planting tire-ripping spikes outside the business, has quickly come to represent a troubling development within the radical ranks of the anti-immigration movement.

-There's an anti-illegal immigration movement that I know of, and there's an anti this bill to deal with it movement that I know of, but there's no anti-immigration movement to speak of.
+There's an anti-illegal immigration movement that I know of, and there's an anti-this bill to deal with it movement that I know of, but there's no anti-immigration movement to speak of.

-One looney tune, who now comes to represent the Timothy McVeigh of the illegal immigrant movement, uh the anti-illegal immigrant movement.
+So they've got one kook here, one looney tune, who now comes to represent the Timothy McVeigh of the illegal immigrant movement or the anti-illegal immigrant movement.

 Go out and find one kook.